stefan-hoeck/idris2-pack/CONTRIBUTING.md

 consider the following guidelines:

-* When adding a new *pack* command, make sure it is explained in the `README` as well as in the command line help text (see `Pack.CmdLn.Opts.usageInfo`).
+* When adding a new *pack* command, make sure it is explained in the `README` as well as in the command-line help text (see `Pack.CmdLn.Opts.usageInfo`).
 In addition, make sure to support tab completion for the command (see `Pack.CmdLn.Completion).

-* When adding a new command line option, the same as for new commands holds: It should be well documented and support tab completion.
+* When adding a new command-line option, the same as for new commands holds: It should be well documented and support tab completion.
 In addition, consider to allow users to permanently set this option in the